coderoad/coderoad.github.io/_posts/blog/2016-03-20-better-coding-education.md

 ## Free

 At the end of the day, online education companies have to pay the bills.
-There are server costs, salaries, investors, etc.
+There are server costs, salaries, offices, and millions of dollars from investors.
+While *Codecademy* was once entirely free, now they've needed to put newer content behind a paywall.

 *CodeRoad* is hosted on Github & distributed via NPM.
 The editor and tutorial building tools are open-source and will remain free.
 Any tutorials built are the work of the creators.